 3. Generate ideas

-If you want to be a well-paid article writer, you’re going to need a lot of sharp article ideas.
-I know many freelance writers who’re in denial about this, and hope some wonderful editor will assign them topics monthly.
+If you want to get paid to write articles and make a consistent living at it, you’re going to need a lot of sharp article ideas.
+I know many freelance writers who’re in denial about this, and they sit around hoping some wonderful editor will assign them topics monthly.

 Changes in publishing mean fewer editors on staff, less of an editorial brain-trust in-house, and more assignments going to freelance writers to bring their own ideas.